EmreKaratopuk/ansible-web-infrastructure/backup_sla.md

-# Backup Policy for Ansible Repository
+# Backup Policy

 ## Introduction

-This document serves as the backup policy for the Ansible repository, which includes various services such as nginx, uwsgi, bind9, agama, prometheus, pinger, grafana, mysql, and influxdb.
+This document serves as this backup policy for the Ansible repository, which includes various services such as nginx, uwsgi, bind9, agama, prometheus, pinger, grafana, mysql, and influxdb.

 ### Backup Coverage